Tom-Julux/shared-zustand/README.md

 ## Limitations

-Only JSON-Serilizable Objects can be shared.
+Only JSON-serilizable objects can be shared.